Sundar C. Babu

 Sundar C. Babu is an Indian musician who composes music for Tamil, Malayalam and Telugu films.
 He is the son of veena vidhwan Dr. Chitti Babu and Sudakshina Devi, and his brothers are Rangasai and Radhakrishnan.
-Under his father's guidance, Babu began his film composing career in 2006 with the Malayalam film Chacko Randaaman.
-He gained recognition with his Tamil debut in Chithiram Pesuthadi in the same year.
+Under his father's guidance, Babu began his film composing career in 2006 with the Tamil film Chithiram Pesuthadi.
 The song "Vaala Meenukkum" from this film became popular, and since then, he has composed music for various films.
 His work in Telugu films started with the film Shambo Shiva Shambo.
 He studied at Alpha School.